gretkierewicz/dissertation/README.md

 - Additional views with no nesting (could be problematic with a huge amount of plans or modules)
 - Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded
 - New general view: Modules with missing plans
-- Update Module csv upload and serializer to transfer classes into serializer data